Anne, Duchess of Norfolk Volunteer of the Year Award

 We would like hear from you if you have a volunteer at your hospice whose working practices have enhanced your organisation, inspired others with their values and commitment or has delivered quantifiable benefits to hospice care.

-Nominate a volunteer for your hospice today to celebrate the impact of their role at our National Conference.
+Hospice volunteers are nominated to celebrate the impact of their role at our National Conference.

 The Award is named in honour of Anne, Duchess of Norfolk, founder and former co-chair of Hospice UK (then called Help the Hospices), who died in 2013.